After a tumultuous start to 2018, I can’t believe we’re already at the end of March. How fast do the days and weeks go by? It’s crazy.

 Break your goals down into bite–sized chunks

-Now that we have the big picture taken care of, it’s time to break your big goals down into smaller, more manageable chunks and setting quarterly goals helps with this.
+Now that we have the big picture taken care of, it’s time to break your big goals down into smaller, more manageable chunks.
+Setting quarterly goals helps with this.

 Think of these as the milestones or base camps along your trail to reach the mountain peak.